 commits an offence.

-Penalty: $5 000.
+Penalty for this subsection: a fine of $5 000.

 (5) Without limiting the matters which a court may take into consideration when passing sentence in respect of an offence committed under subsection (4), the court may take into consideration when so passing sentence any interstate offence of which the accused has previously been convicted.